kagyeman1/CS361Project/README.md

 2)Once contact has been made, your application will receive the return reply from my microservice.

-3)Next, my microservice will then send back a csv url to your application.
+3)Next, my microservice will then send back a URL to a .csv to your application.

 4)Once you receive the URL, you can then can manipulate the data however you want.